wilix-team/ArduinoMenu/README.md

 multiple stream packing for input to mix encoder stream with encoder keyboard (usually 1 or 2 keys)

 ## History

+### 5.0

+**`config` options deprecated and deleted**
+options are now distributed to input and output objects

+`selectedCursor` and `disabledCursor` are now `char *` and a new one `noCursor` has bee added.

+this options are now on menuOut object.

+`invertFieldKeys` - deprecated, drivers should internally do inversion if adequate.

+`useNavChar` - deprecated, menu only receives commands

+**new input commands added**

+- numValue - when input wants to deliver a numeric character
+- textValue - when input wants to deliver a character

+**menu input objects no longer derive from streams**
+meaning that there is not a task of the menu system to decipher and handle command characters.

+- lighter core
+- inputs can be separately configured
+- driver no longer need to use command character indirection

 ### 4.0
   - More examples